he1kor/Dune-2000-balance-patch/README.md

   - can now be repaired

 - **Outpost**:
-  - sight rangeincreased from 3 to 7
+  - sight range increased from 3 to 7

 - **Devastator**:
   - removed self-healing